 - | Search engine optimization

 - | Social media marketing

 Are you really ready for this?

 If you’re ready to embrace the new roles of both a publisher that produces an unending stream of great content and a media company that distributes content that your prospects and customers will find relevant, entertaining or valuable, you’re going to have to get organized before you’ll succeed with Content Marketing.

-Research consistently points out that creation of quality content and the ability to maximize its distribution as significant challenges.
+Research consistently points out that the creation of quality content and the ability to maximize its distribution as significant challenges.
 In fact, a recent study by the Aberdeen Group reveals that the value placed on producing quality content, and generating enough of it, as one of the highest priorities of brands engaged in Content Marketing everywhere.

-The result is that brands and marketers are struggling to match their interest and enthusiasm for Content Marketing with high quality content that’s produced consistently and frequently.
+The result is that brands and marketers are struggling to match their interest and enthusiasm for Content Marketing with high-quality content that’s produced consistently and frequently.

 How to strategically get in the game.